MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Spatial sound from a single browser window
 - Automatic and manual updating of the browser
 - Saving a PDF from the Print menu (using "Save to PDF" option)

-**Scenarios and features coming soon:**
 - WebXR and 360 Viewer extension
-- Content restoration to correct window when browsing across multiple windows placed in your environment
+- Content restoration to correct window, when browsing across multiple windows placed in your environment

 **Scenarios and features not expected to work:**
 - Spatial sound from multiple windows with simultaneous audio streams